open-telemetry/opentelemetry-go/website_docs/getting-started.md

 ```

 When run, this will launch an HTTP server that does a "dice roll" and writes its
-value to the response whenever the `/rolldice` route is accessed.
+value to the response whenever the `/rolldice` path is accessed.
 For example,
-accessing `http://localhost:8080/rolldice` in your browser will show the result
+accessing <http://localhost:8080/rolldice> in your browser will show the result
 of a single "dice roll".

 ## Initialize tracing and add HTTP server instrumentation